 Why Choose to Study Psychology in Washington, DC?

-The District of Columbia is perhaps the smallest area in the country, at just 300,000 population, for pursuit of a psychology degree, but that doesn’t mean students are without opportunity.
-In fact, per capita, the nation’s capitol has some of the most opportunities anywhere for psychology majors.
+The District of Columbia has a population of just over 720,000, but that doesn’t mean students are without options when it comes to the pursuit of a psychology degree.
+In fact, per capita, the nation’s capital has some of the most opportunities anywhere for psychology majors.

 Educational Programs and Specialities